rocketeers/docs/Getting-Started/V-First-deployment.md

 ### Permissions

 Another important aspect of most applications is setting permissions on the files.
-Imagine your application has a `logs` folder, or anything like that, it needs to be _web-writable_ (ie. accessible for writing by the application itself).
+Imagine your application has a `logs` folder, or anything like that, it needs to be _web-writable_.

 You can configure which folders and files to set as web-writable in the `permissions.files` option.
 Underneath it is a callback containing which commands will be run of each of those files/folder to make them web-writable.
 Since each server differs depending on what you use (apache, nginx, etc.) and what users you have, etc. this is fully configurable.